binarygeek119/PiFmRds-WebApp/README.md

    ├── install.sh              # Installation script
    ├── README.md               # Documentation
    └── .gitignore              # Git ignore file
    ---
+# Features in Version 3
+## 1. Scheduler:
+   - Queue multiple audio files for playback.
+   - Specify custom gaps (in seconds) between files.
+   - Loop the playlist indefinitely until manually stopped.
+   - Set frequency, PS (Program Service), and RT (Radio Text) for the scheduler.

+## 2. Improved Error Handling:
+   - Default gap of 3 seconds if no valid input is provided.
+   - Better error messages for invalid inputs.

+## 3. User Interface Enhancements:
+   - Added frequency, PS, and RT fields in the scheduler tab.
+   - Updated labels for better clarity (e.g., "Segue (Seconds | Default: 3 Sec)").

+## 4. Bug Fixes:
+   - Fixed issues with the scheduler loop causing errors after the playlist ends.

+# Notes
-## Notes
+## 1. File Uploads:
-1. Dont upload file with same name again, or else delete all the files from /PiFmRds-WebApp/uploads/
+   - Do not upload files with the same name.
+If needed, delete all files from /PiFmRds-WebApp/uploads/ before uploading.
-2. More updates are coming so stay tuned, your suggestion to add / delete / enhance features are most welcome.
-3. Playable WAV file formats are:
+## 2. Playable WAV File Formats:
    - PCM, 44.1 kHz, Stereo, 16-bit
    - PCM, 44.1 kHz, Mono, 16-bit
+## 3. File Naming:
-4. Only Alpha-Numerics are allowed in WAV file name.
-No spaces, No paranthesis, No other characters
+   - Only alphanumeric characters are allowed in WAV file names.
+Avoid spaces, parentheses, or special characters.
-5. No need to install "PiFmRds" separately, the install.sh package will install it automatically in the same directory
-6. Dont stop FM Transmission from PuTTy, Use the WebApp buttons to start / stop.
-"Control + C" to stop FM Transmission from PuTTy.
+## 4. FM Transmission Control:
+   - Always use the web application buttons to start/stop FM transmission.
+Avoid using Control + C in PuTTy to stop transmission.
+## 5. Scheduler:
+   - If no gap is specified or the input is invalid, the default gap of 3 seconds will be used.
+   - The scheduler will loop the playlist indefinitely until manually stopped or another schedule is activated.

 ---

 ## Acknowledgments